kdiakatos/SalesManagement/README.md

 This application allows its users to perform the following:

- 1. Create/Edit/Delete Sellers
+ 1. Create/Edit/Delete/Details/View All Sellers
- 2. Create/Edit/Delete Sales
+ 2. Create/Edit/Delete/Details/View All Sales